North of Centre - Co-presented with Darwin Festival

 Darwin Festival Production Coordinator - Darwin Entertainment Centre: Mark Holman

-Lighting operator: Tomm Lydiard
+Lighting Operator: Tomm Lydiard

-Audio operators: Danny Christie and Peter Colautti
+Audio Operators: Danny Christie and Peter Colautti

-Duty Technician and mechanist: Iona Francis
+Duty Technician and Mechanist: Iona Francis

 Mechanist and Rigger: Neil Macknight